thadigitalguru/weather-dashboard/README.md

 5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - OpenWeatherMap for weather data
-- Twitter for social integration
+- Twitter for community updates integration
-- Flask community for the excellent framework
+- Bootstrap team for the UI framework
-- Contributors and users of the dashboard
+- All contributors and users of this dashboard